 Attention Deficit Disorder (ADHD hyperactive or ADD inattentive)

-As an individual grows, compensatory behaviour to be able to focus and function comes into play, such as putting keys down always in the same place.
-This would appear that the person has grown out of their attention deficit issues.
-But the behaviours can sometimes become an integral part of someone’s life even into adulthood and get in the way of them being the best they can be.
-This is why visiting an ADHD clinic in Sydney can help you or someone you know long term.
+As they grow, compensatory behaviour to aid focus and functionality will come into play.
+For instance, always putting keys down in the same place.
+For some, it would appear that they have “grown out” of their attention deficit issues.
+But their behaviours can often become an integral part of their life, even into adulthood.
+These behaviours may even stop them from being the best they can be.
+In these cases, visiting an ADHD clinic may help you or someone you know in the long term.

-Given how an Attention Deficit Disorder can manifest in different ways, there’s no immediate way of discerning that you, or your child, has ADD/ADHD.
-However, it’s commonly associated with inattentiveness and hyperactivity.
+An Attention Deficit Disorder can manifest in many different ways.
+As such, there’s no immediate way of discerning that someone has ADD and/or ADHD.
+However, as the name implies, they are commonly associated with inattentiveness and hyperactivity.
 Some behaviours you may notice include:

-- Inability to pay close attention to details that may result in carelessness in work, school, and other activities.
-This might also manifest as difficulty in terms of organizing activities and tasks.
+- The inability to pay close attention to details.
+This may result in carelessness during work, school, and other activities.
+This can also manifest as difficulties when organising activities and tasks.

-- Easily distracted by various things, with a tendency to be forgetful; also appearing as not listening when spoken to.
+- Being easily distracted by various things and a tendency to be forgetful; appearing to not listen when spoken to.

-- Hands and feet which fidget with a tendency to feelings of restlessness.
-In children, this might result in having to run about or talk too much, as though they have a “motor.”
+- Restless feelings and motions, including the fidgeting of hands and feet.
+For children, this may result in running about or talking too much, as though they have a constantly running “motor.”

-- Blurting out answers before questions are completed, or interrupts others during other activities.
+- Answering questions before they are completed, or interrupting others during activities.

-If you feel as though you or your child, have some of these signs, it might be a good call to seek help.
-It’s important to remember, however, that having ADHD or being related to someone with ADHD doesn’t mean the person in question was neglected, or that they’re selfish, lazy, or disobedient.
+If you feel as though you or your child show a number of these signs, it may be a good call to seek help.
+Please bear in mind that an individual having ADHD does not mean they were neglected, or that they’re selfish, lazy or disobedient.

-Our team here at Direct Focus Solutions can provide you with the kind of help and ADHD treatment that you as an adult and/or your child may need to mediate the effects of Attention Deficit/Hyperactivity Disorder, so that a fulfilling life can be led.
-We have teamed up with the ADD/ADHD Treatment Center which has been helping individuals and families for over fifteen years.
+The Direct Focus Solutions team can provide quality assistance and ADHD treatments for both children and adults.
+We equip individuals with the tools to mediate the effects of Attention Deficit/Hyperactivity Disorder so that they can live a fulfilling life.
+We are partnered with the ADD/ADHD Treatment Center, who have been helping individuals and their families for over fifteen years.

 What can help ADD/ADHD?

-Dealing with ADD/ADHD can be done through a range of approaches, depending on the aspect of ADD/ADHD you want to focus on and how much an individual’s functioning is impacted.
-Medical professionals may prescribe pharmacological interventions that can help with the symptoms, and in addition your psychologist can provide behavioural management, social skills training, and psychoeducation.
-Also, a neuropsychological approach, would provide neurofeedback training as an adjunct therapy (“EEG biofeedback just as recommended as medication” by the American Academy of Pediatrics).
+ADD/ADHD may be addressed through a number of approaches, depending on which aspects you wish to focus on and the degree an individual’s functioning is impacted.
+Medical professionals may prescribe pharmacological interventions that help to alleviate symptoms.
+Additionally, psychologists can provide behavioural management, social skills training, and psychoeducation.
+A neuropsychological approach may also provide neurofeedback training as an adjunct therapy.

-Our client-focused approach here at Direct Focus Solutions allow us to create programs that are tailored to cope with ADD/ADHD.
-We can provide a comprehensive diagnostic assessment and recommendations about what best supports you.
+At Direct Focus Solutions, our client-focused approach allows us to create programs that are personally-tailored to your ADD/ADHD needs.
+We can provide a comprehensive diagnostic assessment and recommendations for what will best support you.